IgnacioDominguezHernandez/AlarmaDespertador/README.md

-Graduation project, completed as part of the Associate Degree in Multiplatform Application Development.
+Graduation project, completed as part of the Associate Degree in Multiplatform Application Development(DAM).
-This Kotlin-based application was developed over a four-month period and is aimed at enhancing daily routines through practical functionalities such as alarm setting, meditation timing, and weather updates.

-Features:
-Alarm: Customize alarms by selecting your preferred melody.
-Meditation Timer: Choose a duration for meditation sessions, accompanied by calming melodies.
-Weather and City Search: Access weather forecasts for your current location or any city of your choice through the OpenWeatherMap API.

-Technologies:
-Developed with Kotlin, leveraging Jetpack Compose for the UI.
-Room for robust data management.
-MVVM architecture with Dagger Hilt for efficient dependency injection.
+Android alarm clock app with alarm, meditation with music, and weather features for both current and searched locations.
+Developed over a four-month period using Android Studio and Kotlin, featuring Jetpack Compose for UI design, Material Design 3 for aesthetics, Room for data persistence, Hilt for dependency injection, and the OpenWeatherMap API for real-time weather data.
+Embraces MVVM architecture and state management with LiveData/StateFlow for a reactive and user-friendly experience.